Tarpley, Texas

 Tarpley is an unincorporated community in Bandera County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 30 in 2000.
 It is part of the San Antonio Metropolitan Statistical Area.

 History

 A post office named Hondo Cañon opened in 1878 near Williams Creek.
 In 1899, it was moved further south and renamed Tarpley after the postmaster's son.
 In 1900, a store and blacksmith were attached to the post office and in 1902 a Baptist church opened.
 By 1925, the community had a population of 25, rising to 40 in 1984.
 In 1990 and 2000, Tarpley's population was 30.

 In recent years, Tarpley has become known as the site of the famous Mac & Ernie's Roadside Eatery.

 Although it is unincorporated, Tarpley has a post office, with the zip code 78883.

 Geography

-Tarpley is located at the junction of Farm to Market Roads 462 and 470 on Williams Creek, about 12 miles southwest of Bandera in south-central Bandera County.
+Tarpley is located at the junction of Farm to Market Roads 462 and 470 on Williams Creek, approximately 12 miles southwest of Bandera in south-central Bandera County.